Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 == 2.8.6 ==
 * Added CRM Importer information
+* Fixed the featured image linking to post when single_link is no.

 == 2.8.5 ==
 * The number of business search results per page can be customized